All Products

 * Construct a consumer object, which is a consumer instance.

-* Set the algorithm for hostname verification to an empty value.
+* Set hostname verification to empty.

 props.put(SslConfigs.SSL_ENDPOINT_IDENTIFICATION_ALGORITHM_CONFIG, "");